Artificial intelligence discovery of a charging protocol in a micromaser quantum battery

 \section{Acknowledgments}

-CR and JO thank the hospitality of the \textit{Biergarten O'Sheas Irish Pub} in Nürnberg, where this project started.
 CR and JO thank Vittorio Peano for useful discussions on Wigner functions.
 DR thanks Giuliano Benenti, Matteo Carrega, Vahid Shaghaghi and Varinder Singh for discussions and collaboration on micromaser quantum batteries.
+We thank Marcello Andolina for comments on a first version of our draft.
 CR acknowledges the financial support of Spanish MINECO for the grant PRE2019-087613.
 JO's work is supported by the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.
 DR acknowledges the support by the Institute for Basic Science in Korea (IBS-R024-D1).